-Kirby christens first diesel hybrid electric towboat in U.S.
+Kirby christens first plug-in diesel hybrid electric towboat in U.S.

 “We expect the Green Diamond, with its unique ‘Eco-Tug’ logo, to be a fixture in the Port of Houston for years to come,” O’Neil concluded.

-It was built to operate more quietly and with more available power than a conventional vessel of its class, with reduced maintenance down time (anticipated 30-40% savings in maintenance costs) and significant fuel and emission savings (fuel savings of up to 80% over a conventional vessel).
+The towboat has been built to operate more quietly and with more available power than a conventional vessel of its class, with reduced maintenance down time (anticipated 30-40% savings in maintenance costs) and significant fuel and emission savings (fuel savings of up to 80% over a conventional vessel).
 The towboat can achieve full charge in six hours.

 Christening Ceremony